aelij/spanify/docs/strings.md

 To get a hexadecimal string representing the hash of a string, we'll use the `SHA256` algorithm (it could be replaced with others available in .NET).

-⚠️ The methods below will produce different hashes.
+:warning: The methods below will produce different hashes.

 ### Using MemoryMarshal

-We can use `MemoryMarshal` to reinterpret the string's char array as bytes (an _O_(1) operation) rather than encode it.
+We can use `MemoryMarshal` to reinterpret the string's char array as bytes (an $O(1)$ operation) rather than encode it.

-However it can (depending on the input) double the time to hash the string as we'll get (_length_ * 2) bytes.
+However it can (depending on the input) double the time to hash the string as we'll get $length * 2$ bytes.

 ```cs
 static string GetSha256(this string s)